ndonfris/ts-movie-list/README.md

 nodemon and mongodb to host the server.

-## This is what the updated UI should look like
+## This is what the updated UI should look like.
 <div>
     <img src="./images/updated_ui.gif" width="50%" height="75%" />
 </div>

+note: the icons are being clicked on to open external apps

-App is avaliable on [http://snack.expo.dev](https://snack.expo.dev/@ndonfris29/github.com-ndonfris-ts-movie-list:frontend)
+App is available on [ __http://snack.expo.dev__ ](https://snack.expo.dev/@ndonfris29/github.com-ndonfris-ts-movie-list:frontend)

 * if that link doesn't work, try importing this git repo __make sure you do the sub directory /frontend though (example below)__
 ___